-During the financial crisis, the Federal Reserve agreed to provide credit, if necessary, to support Citigroup Inc. (Citigroup) and Bank of America Corporation (Bank of America), two important financial firms, as part of a package of supports for these institutions made available by the Treasury Department, the Federal Deposit Insurance Corporation (FDIC), and the Federal Reserve.
+During the financial crisis, the Federal Reserve agreed to provide credit, if necessary, to support Citigroup Inc. (Citigroup) and Bank of America Corporation (Bank of America), two important financial firms, as part of a package of supports for these institutions made available by the U.S. Department of the Treasury, the Federal Deposit Insurance Corporation (FDIC), and the Federal Reserve.